 I’m thrilled to be the latest writer featured in the “Meet a Museum Blogger” series on Jamie Glavic’s Museum Minute blog.
 In it, I give some background on why I started this blog, and how grateful I am to the online community of museum professionals for sharing your thoughts, experiences, and opinions in a public forum.
-Thank you for reading and for being a part of this effort!
+Continue reading

 Authored two chapters: “Measuring, Analysing and Reporting” and “Case Study: National Museum of American History.”